CenterForMedicalGeneticsGhent/Hopla/README.md

 'Parent mapping' is executed for every sample when at least one parent is available.
 Useful for hetero/iso-uniparental disomy (UPD) detection and to analyze whether aberrations are meiotic or mitotic.

 Variants of the child/embryo are distributed per parental origin.
-Dots above the chromosome bands represent informative variants of the father, while dots below the cytoband represent informative variants of the mother.
+Dots above the chromosome bands represent informative variants of the father, while dots below represent informative variants of the mother.
 The top and bottom tracks per parental origin represent variants for which the embryo is heterozygous and homozygous, respectively.

 ## Filter 2: filter 0, filer 1, --keep.informative.ids and --keep.hetero.ids